joshualat/ohm-zset/README.md

 # => ["S5", "S4", "S3", "S6", "S2", "S1"]
 ```

+You can update the score of an element by using *update*.

 ## Deleting Elements
 **Ohm-ZSET** includes *delete* for deleting a single element, *clear* for deleting all elements, and *remrangebyrank* and *remrangebyscore* for deleting selected elements.